 The USAMRMC implements its extramural research program predominantly through the award of grants and cooperative agreements.
-Awards will be made approximately 4 to 6 months after the funding notification letter is posted on the CDMRP eReceipt System, but no later than September 30, 2010.
+Awards will be made approximately 4 to 6 months after receiving the funding notification letter, but no later than September 30, 2010.
 The award start date will be determined during the negotiation process.